The $hp$-FEM applied to the Helmholtz equation with PML truncation does not suffer from the pollution effect: Introduction and statement of the main results

 \paragraph{Existing results on the accuracy of the FEM applied to Helmholtz problems with PML truncation.} Although the FEM with PML truncation is widely used to compute solutions of the Helmholtz exterior Dirichlet problem (and other boundary value problems involving the Helmholtz or Maxwell equations), until now there have been no rigorous $k$-explicit results guaranteeing the accuracy of the computed solutions of the Helmholtz exterior Dirichlet problem with PML truncation as described in \S\ref{sec:PML_intro}.

-Indeed, the only existing $k$-explicit results on the accuracy of the FEM applied to Helmholtz problems with PML truncation are the following. \bit \item The result \cite[Theorem 4.4]{LiWu:19} concerns the model problem of $A_{\rm scat}\equiv I, c_{\rm scat}\equiv 1$, and $\Omega_-=\emptyset$ (i.e., no scatterer), and shows that $\N{v-v_N}_{H^1_k(\Omega)}$ is bounded (independently of $k$) in terms of the data if $hk^{3/2}$ is sufficiently small; this threshold is observed empirically to be sharp when $p=1$ and is the same threshold that appears for the problem with DtN truncation \cite{LSW2} or a first-order absorbing boundary condition \cite{Wu:14}. \item The result \cite{ChGaNiTo:22} considers $\Omega_-$ starshaped, $A_{\rm scat}\equiv I$, and $c_{\rm scat}\equiv 1$, and obtains the same thresholds for quasioptimality (for arbitrary fixed $p>0$) as for both the problem with DtN truncation or a first-order absorbing boundary condition \cite{MeSa:11}.
-However, \cite{ChGaNiTo:22} considers scaling functions of the form $f_\theta(r) = r \widetilde{\sigma}/k$ (with $\widetilde{\sigma}$ independent of $k$), and with such scaling the PML error is not exponentially small in $k$. \item The result \cite[Theorem 6.6.7]{Be:21} in principle covers the exterior Dirichlet problem, but makes an assumption established by \cite[Theorem 1.6]{GLS2} (quoted as Theorem \ref{t:scaledResolve} below); we discuss the results of \cite{Be:21} further in \S\ref{sec:idea2} below. \eit
+Indeed, the only existing $k$-explicit results on the accuracy of the FEM applied to Helmholtz problems with PML truncation are the following. \bit \item The result \cite[Theorem 4.4]{LiWu:19} concerns the model problem of $A_{\rm scat}\equiv I, c_{\rm scat}\equiv 1$, and $\Omega_-=\emptyset$ (i.e., no scatterer), and shows that $\N{v-v_N}_{H^1_k(\Omega)}$ is bounded (independently of $k$) in terms of the data if $hk^{3/2}$ is sufficiently small; this threshold is observed empirically to be sharp when $p=1$ and is the same threshold that appears for the problem with DtN truncation \cite{LSW2} or a first-order absorbing boundary condition \cite{Wu:14}. \footnote{Since the preprint of the present paper appeared, the preprint \cite{GS3} generalised the result of \cite[Theorem 4.4]{LiWu:19} to general scattering problems with PML truncation and $h$-FEM spaces of arbitrary polynomial degree, proving quasi-optimality if $(hk)^{p} k^{1+M}$ is sufficiently small, where $M$ is as in \eqref{eq:poly_bound}, and a bound on the relative error if $(hk)^{2p}k^{1+M}$ is sufficiently small.} \item The result \cite{ChGaNiTo:22} considers $\Omega_-$ starshaped, $A_{\rm scat}\equiv I$, and $c_{\rm scat}\equiv 1$, and obtains the same thresholds for quasioptimality (for arbitrary fixed $p>0$) as for both the problem with DtN truncation or a first-order absorbing boundary condition \cite{MeSa:11}.
+However, \cite{ChGaNiTo:22} considers scaling functions of the form $f_\theta(r) = r \widetilde{\sigma}/k$ (with $\widetilde{\sigma}$ independent of $k$), and with such scaling the PML error is not exponentially small in $k$. \item The result \cite[Theorem 6.6.7]{Be:21}/\cite[Theorem 5.5]{BeChMe:22} covers the exterior Dirichlet problem with PML truncation, with a Robin boundary condition on $\Gamma_{\tr}$, under the assumptions that (i) the PML scaling angle, $\theta$, is sufficiently small and (ii) the solution operator for this problem is polynomially bounded (in the sense of Definition \ref{def:poly_bound}); we discuss the results of \cite{Be:21, BeChMe:22} further in \S\ref{sec:idea2} below. \eit

 \paragraph{Statement of the main result.} We consider the exterior Dirichlet problem with domain and coefficients satisfying one of the following two assumptions.

 \begin{assumption} (i) $\Omega_-=\emptyset$.